vocol/mobivoc/README.md

 ## Example data

-An example dataset on how to represent charging points is given in [OpenChargeMap.ttl](examples/OpenChargeMap.ttl).
-Data is taken from OpenChargeMap for the cities of Brussels, Lyon and Helsinki.
+An example dataset on how to represent charging points is given in [openchargemap.ttl](examples/openchargemap.ttl).
+Data is taken from [OpenChargeMap](https://openchargemap.org/) for the cities of Brussels, Lyon and Helsinki.
 The dataset is licensed CC BY-SA 4.0.

 The API call used to retrieve the individual datasets is: